daemontus/websupport-ddns-docker/README.md

 # Websupport.sk DDNS Docker

 This is a simple Python script based on https://github.com/kalikadze/dDNS that periodically updates selected DNS records to the current IP address.
-Consequently, it can be used as a basis for a dynamic DNS service for a domain managed by Websupport.
+Consequently, it can be used as a basis for a dynamic DNS service for a domain managed at Websupport.

 ### Configuration